moggyg/Tropicaldo/exampleSite/content/english/project/my-local-farm.md

 ---
 ## Logo, Website Development & Customer ordering and Database

 A start up company delivering fresh local fruit and vegetable produce door to door.
-The box scheme started as a company relying on telephone ordering and with our support developed a completely integrated online selection and ordering system. <br>Customers selected choice of goods<br>customer preferences printed for packing staff<br>orders were collated into different runs for drivers<br>
+The box scheme started as a company relying on telephone ordering and with our support developed a completely integrated online selection and ordering system.
+### Key Features
+#### Customers selected choice of goods
+#### customer preferences printed for packing staff
+#### orders were collated into different runs for drivers

 ### Customer portal